gem/oq-engine/doc/adv-manual/multifault.rst

 they exist only in relation to a *geometryModel* which is a list of surfaces (only *planarSurfaces* and *kiteSurfaces* are supported), each one with an ID.
-MultiFaultSources are lists of nonparametric ruptures with values mag, rake, probs_occur and IDs (sectionIndexes) taken from the geometryModel.
+MultiFaultSources are lists of nonparametric ruptures with values mag, rake, probs_occur and IDs (called *sectionIndexes*) taken from the geometryModel.

-The example to study to understand MultiFaultSources, is in the directory ``qa_tests_data/classical/case_65`` in the engine repo.
-In this example the geometryModel (the file sections.xml) contains two kiteSurfaces with IDs ``s1`` and ``s2`` respectively; there is a single single MultiFaultSource with the following content:
+In order to understand MultiFaultSources, The example to study is in the directory ``qa_tests_data/classical/case_65`` in the engine repository.
+In this example the geometryModel (the file sections.xml) contains two kiteSurfaces with IDs ``s1`` and ``s2`` respectively;
+there is a single MultiFaultSource with the following content:

 .. code-block:: xml
       <multiFaultSource id="1" name="Test1">